Learning Repetition-Invariant Representations for Polymer Informatics: Methodology

 \begin{proposition}[Latent Repetition‐Invariance] Under \cref{def:polymer_hyperchain} and let \(\theta^\star\!\in\!\arg\min\mathcal L(\theta)\), for every test hyperchain $P_m$ with \(m\ge2\), the prediction is

-\end{proposition} Training on $\{P_1,P_n\}$ exposes both structural cases—nodes of $\deg_{P}(\cdot)=0$ and $\deg_{P}(\cdot)\ge 1$—and the \(\ell_1\) term zeros out all other pathways, which means the complete update rule in \cref{eq:layerwiseMP} is learned.
-Consequently, in $P_m$ ($m\ge2$) every node has $\deg_{P}(\cdot)\ge 1$, the model applies the same update rule at each layer, yielding a constant output \(y^\star\), irrespective of the chain length $m$. \paragraph{Hyperdegree-2 Supervision} Introducing augmentation $P_n$ with supernodes satisfying $\deg_P(\cdot)\ge1$ helps model learn extrapolation across repeating units.
+\end{proposition} Training on $\{P_1,P_n\}$ exposes both structural cases—nodes of $\deg_{P}(\cdot)=0$ and $\deg_{P}(\cdot)\ge 1$—and the \(\ell_1\) term zeros out all other pathways, which means the complete update rule in \cref{eq:layerwiseMP} is learned. \paragraph{Hyperdegree-2 Supervision} Introducing augmentation $P_n$ with supernodes satisfying $\deg_P(\cdot)\ge1$ helps model learn extrapolation across repeating units.
 A hyperdegree‑1 supernode receives exactly one incoming message, so its gradient flows along a single branch.
 In contrast, a hyperdegree-2 supernode has two competing branches, introducing supervision for multi‑branch aggregation.

 Let \(\delta_s = \partial\mathcal L / \partial m_s\in\mathbb R^d\) be the back‑propagated error arriving at a hyperdegree‑2 supernode \(s\) with two neighbors \(s_\ell,s_r\).
-Under classical GNN contraction assumption\cite{scarselli2009graph}, each message–passing layer is \(L\)‑Lipschitz with \(L<1\), so any gradient norm is reduced by at most a factor of \(L\) per layer. \begin{proposition}[Accumulated Gradient Norm] When supervising on $P_n$ with \(n\ge3\), the total back‑propagated gradient norm at any degree‑2 supernode satisfies:
+Under classical GNN contraction assumption\cite{scarselli2009graph}, each message–passing layer is assumed to be $L$-Lipschitz, i.e., it satisfies $|f(x) - f(x')|\leq L|x - x'|$ for all inputs $x$, $x'$ and some constant $L$<1, so any gradient norm is reduced by at most a factor of \(L\) per layer. \begin{proposition}[Accumulated Gradient Norm] When supervising on $P_n$ with \(n\ge3\), the total back‑propagated gradient norm at any degree‑2 supernode satisfies:

 \end{proposition} Under the hyperchain abstraction, $P_3$ (the smallest sample containing a hyperdegree‑2 node) is the minimal configuration for GRIN to learn true multi‑branch fusion. $P_2$ never exposes this dual‑message scenario and thus could be insufficient.
 Furthermore, given the contraction factor $L$, increasing repeat size beyond 3 yields only geometrically vanishing improvements with additional training cost.